 Crimped rye for sunflowers and corn.
 2022

 Things for crimping rye: The crimped rye can leave a good residue mat that really does hold back the weeds.
 The second season after crimping the ground still has a good residue cover and with the clover I broadcast last fall there is now a very good crop of clover which I then used as pasture for the horses.
 I will clip the weeds as they show with the sickle mower to help eliminate the weeds from producing seeds.
 Using the crimper on the front of the tractor and the planter behind seems like a good idea and only uses the tractor once.
-There is no cultivation necessary but I did find that in last years trial I did get a few weeds between the rows which I cut down with a lawnmower.
 Before the sunflowers or corn germinates it is a good idea to broadcast some clover which will come up when the sunflowers are harvested and makes a very good start to the pasture.
-This season 2022 we will be trying the crimper on the front of the tractor and pulling the no till planter behind.
-I will crimp and plant in one pass.
-One of the greatest benefits is that the field gets a good load of carbon for the next season which for me will be a pasture of red clover and few weeds with no plowing. |

 Things against crimping rye: Planting rye and then killing it does not seem like a very good idea especially when it could have been harvested.
 If the soil organic matter is low one may not get a good enough stand of rye for crimping.
 If one is going to cultivate you may need about 4 passes with the cultivator using more fuel and time